Foldr can operate as a SAML single sign-on Identity Provider (IdP) or Service Provider (SP).

 – Whether new/unknown users to the Foldr appliance should be prompted (once) to provide their password to be stored in the appliance vault – or if service accounts are to be used to present SMB storage.

-– Whether Foldr should automatically redirect users to Microsoft to authenticate.
+– Whether Foldr should automatically redirect users to Google to authenticate.
 This is recommended unless local Foldr accounts are also being used without SSO.

 In most scenarios both of these options are enabled.